vpanyushenko/bubbles/src/assets/markdown/select/01-props.md

 If you want the select element to be searchable.
 By default, if you have more than 5 options, the search will be turned on.
 You can override this behavior if you want to.

 ---

+**onselect** `function(value)` <br>
+A function that will fire every time an item is selected.
+The function will be provided one argument, which will be the value of the value of the selected option.

+---